jjaburke91/formsAndFriends/README.md

 * ~~Set up PHP environment.~~
 * Ensure only 1 error message is displayed at a time on a form.
 * Feedback on successful registration.
-* Re-arrange facebook friend search - it's not a login page!
+* ~~Re-arrange facebook friend search - it's not a login page!~~
+* Get error message passing organised

 ## Comments